matetuh/ambona-app/README.md

 See demo: https://matetuh.github.io/ambona-app/

-`<addr>` The layout based on: Advanced CSS and Sass: Flexbox, Grid, Animations and More! - Jonas Schmedtmann
+##### The layout based on: Advanced CSS and Sass: Flexbox, Grid, Animations and More! - Jonas Schmedtmann